webfactory/piwik-bundle/README.md

 Usage
 -----
-At the end of your `base.html.twig` insert
+Somewhere in your views, right before the closing </body> tag, insert

 	{{ piwik_code() }}